JorgeFernandes-Git/zau_bot/e6_multi_modal/readme.md

 _______________________________

 Summary:
-* Using ATOM framework to perform full calibration of a mobile manipulator with two cameras, one on the AGV and other on the end-effector of the manipulator.
+* Using ATOM framework to perform full calibration of a mobile manipulator with two cameras, one on the AGV and other on the end-effector of the manipulator and one 3D lidar on the AGV.
 * Aims to determine the transformations:
     * Manipulator arm base w.r.t. the AGV.
-    * RGB1 w.r.t.
-AGV.
+    * RGB1 w.r.t. the AGV.
-    * RGB2 w.r.t. end-effector.
+    * RGB2 w.r.t. the end-effector.
+    * 3D Lidar w.r.t. the AGV
 * The cameras used was a depth astra.
+* The 3D lidar is a velodyne VLP 16.
-* The calibration used a total of 79 collections.
+* The calibration used a total of 30 collections.
 * The output is a URDF file with the optimized poses of the sensors.
 _______________________________